MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/05/devtools.md

 ### Support for const redeclarations in the Console

-The Console now supports redeclaration of `const` variables within a given REPL script (a series of statements entered as a group), in addition to the existing `let` and `class` redeclarations.
-The inability to redeclare `const` variables was a common annoyance for web developers who use the Console to experiment with new JavaScript code.

-This support for redeclaration of `const` variables allows yet to paste code into the DevTools console to see how it works.
-You can experiment, making small changes to the code, and repeat the process without refreshing the page.
-Previously, DevTools threw a syntax error if the code redeclared a `const` binding.
+The Console now supports redeclaration of `const` variables across separate REPL scripts (such as when you run a statement in the Console), in addition to the existing `let` and `class` redeclarations.
+This support allows you to experiment with different declarations for `const` variables without refreshing the page.
+Previously, DevTools threw a syntax error if you redeclared a `const` binding.

 Refer to the example below. `const` redeclaration is supported across separate REPL scripts (refer to variable `a`).
 Note that the following scenarios are not supported, by design: